 Rugby School gave the sport its name and developed its first set of rules.
 The Rugby Football Union was founded in 1871, and the International Rugby Board – now known as World Rugby – was established in 1886.

-Rugby was played at Paris 1900, London 1908, Antwerp 1920 and Paris 1924 with 15-a-side men's teams, after which came a long absence until the sport returned in its seven-a-side format at the Rio 2016 Games.
-A women's event was also held for the first time in Rio.
+Rugby (fifteen-a-side) was played at Paris 1900, London 1908, Antwerp 1920 and Paris 1924 with men's teams only, after which came a long absence until the sport returned in its seven-a-side format at the Rio 2016 Games.
+A women's competition was also held for the first time in Rio.

 International Federation: World Rugby

 Rugby sevens is played on the same field of play as the fifteen-a-side game with pitch dimensions that are 100m x 70m.
 The result of fewer players on the same size field is a faster-paced game with more running, more tackles and more tries.

 Unlike the fifteen-a-side game, which comprises two 40-minute halves, the period of time for sevens matches in Olympic games are 30 minutes which includes seven minutes each half and two minutes at half time.
 Despite the shorter halves, a rugby sevens player has to be incredibly fit, powerful and skilled to compete at the highest level of the game.